It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Space Megaforce has a few times that weapons that seem to be outclassed become life savers.
 In level eight, if you shoot the walls, pieces break off that can kill you.
 Most weapons, when upgraded, have bullet patterns that will hit the walls constantly.
 Your saving grace is the Sprite weapon, which is usually outclassed by the others.
 Also, when playing on Normal, Tricky, and Wild difficulties, weapons that don't do much damage per hit but can fill much of the screen with bullets tend to be good choices, but when you play on Hard or Hyper, the enemies become able to take much more damage before dying, which forces you to fight with weapons that do more damage to individual targets.
 Oddly enough, the weapon named "Multi-Direction Shot" turns out to be the best at this, making it excellent on Hard and Hyper but a poor choice for the other difficulty settings.
 (The game's difficulties, in order from easiest to hardest, are Normal, Hard, Hyper, Tricky, and Wild.)

-- In Maximo, Captain Cadaver is immune to all your attacks except for swinging your sword while crouching so you can hit his peg leg.
-This is one of the two times where crouching is useful.
-The other time occurs against bomb-throwing skeletons: Attacking them normally causes their backpack of bombs to explode, whereas crouching and slashing at their legs causes them to collapse in a heap with a bomb still in hand (and ticking).
+- In Maximo: Ghosts to Glory, Captain Cadaver is immune to all your attacks except for swinging your sword while crouching so you can hit his peg leg.
+This is one of the four times where crouching is useful.
+The other times occurs against bomb-throwing skeletons (attacking them normally causes their backpack of bombs to explode, whereas crouching and slashing at their legs causes them to collapse in a heap with a bomb still in hand and ticking), Hammer Devils (can be killed faster since their hammer is not getting in the way) and the crawling zombie torsos.

 - Master Belch can either be fought the easy way, with the Jar of Fly Honey, or the really hard way, which involves the otherwise-meaningless HP Sucker and exploiting his weaknesses to Hypnosis and Paralysis.
 (You have to drain his HP from him because he won't take damage from attacks without the Fly Honey.)